 Truly a one-stop shop for entrepreneurs, Galvanize provides access to training, talent, coworking, investors, mentorship and much more.
 The first location opened in Denver and now has 8 coworking locations across the U.S.

 What makes it unique?
-Galvanize recently raised a $45 million Series B which it plans to invest in its programming and data science schools.
+Galvanize raised a $45 million Series B which it plans to invest in its programming and data science schools.

 With 86 locations around the world and 21 in the works, Impact Hub has reached a huge audience with its message of inclusivity and positivity.